 History shows that Halloween originated in ancient Britain and Ireland (5th century BCE), on the full moon closest to November 1, when the Celts celebrated the festival of Samhain - Summer’s End, the Celtic New Year.
 Samhain was the god of the dead.
 They believed that the barrier between the physical and the spirit world disappeared and that the spirits of the dead, good and evil, returned to earth.
-These spirits would cause people harm if not offered gifts, such as food and drink, sweet goods.
+These spirits would harm people if not offered gifts, such as food and drink, and sweet goods.
 People would often dress as spirits so that evil spirits would not recognize them.

 As it marked the end of summer, it was necessary to perform various rites and sacrifices to awaken the dying sun.
-All fires were extinguished, sacred fires were lit for the new year, and from these people lit new fires in their homes, to safeguard them during the approaching winter.
+All fires were extinguished, sacred fires were lit for the new year, and these people lit new fires in their homes, to safeguard them during the approaching winter.
 These sacred bonfires would repel evil spirits, and they were also used to offer crop and animal sacrifices to Celtic deities.
-Druids, Celtic priests, wore animal-skin costumes and told each other’s fortunes.
+Druids, and Celtic priests, wore animal-skin costumes and told each other’s fortunes.
 Druids went from house to house, carrying lanterns and demanding money as offerings.

 Samhain was also celebrated by indulging in drunkenness and conduct otherwise forbidden in daily life.

 From 43 CE onwards, the Romans ruled the Celts.
 Roman customs were merged with Celtic traditions.
 For example, the goddess Pomona was a goddess of fruit, trees, and fertility.
-Apples and hazelnuts were considered sacred and used for diving information on marriage, childbearing, death - very important questions in an agricultural community.
+Apples and hazelnuts were considered sacred and used for divining information on marriage, childbearing, and death - very important questions in an agricultural community.
 Apples with certain markings were placed in a tub of water or hung from a tree.
 By grabbing one using only the mouth, a young man or woman was supposed to be able to foretell his or her future spouse.

 Christianity then spread to Celtic lands.
 In the 7th century, Pope Boniface IV is said to have designated May 13 as a time to honor all martyrs - All Martyrs Day.
 In the 8th century, Pope Gregory III chose November I instead to honor martyrs, saints, and relics as well.
 All Saints’ Day incorporated some of the traditions of Samhain.
 All Souls’ Day came after All Saints’ Day.
 The All Saints’ Day celebration was also known as All-hallows or All-hallowmas, and the night before it, the same night as Samhain, began to be called All-Hallows Eve and, eventually, Halloween, from the 18th century onwards.

 The Christian church also urged its followers to dress like spirits, angels, and devils to go from house to house and request small goods, such as food, in exchange for prayers for dead relatives, “going-a-souling”.
 One particular treat handed out was called a soul cake, a traditional cookie with a cross on the top.

-Candles or burning coals were placed in carved out turnips or other root vegetables and were carried or placed in windows to repel Stingy Jack (a fabled drunken man doomed to roam the earth by Satan) or other spirits.
+Candles or burning coals were placed in carved-out turnips or other root vegetables and were carried or placed in windows to repel Stingy Jack (a fabled drunken man doomed to roam the earth by Satan) or other spirits.
 Later, this was also thought to represent a soul trapped in purgatory.
 Pumpkins were used instead when the custom was brought to America.
 The New Catholic Encyclopedia notes that “throughout the Middle Ages it was a popular belief that the souls in purgatory could appear on this day as will-o’-the-wisps, witches, toads, etc.”

 What to do on Halloween and how to celebrate it:

 Many of these ancient customs and rituals are still followed today.
 Many people embrace the spirit of Halloween and celebrate in a variety of ways, be it spending the night trick-or-treating - children going from house to house, or staying at home and watching a scary movie.
-Some host Halloween parties with games and activities such as apple-bobbing, costume competitions, and pumpkin-carving, accompanied by Halloween themed food and candy.
+Some host Halloween parties with games and activities such as apple-bobbing, costume competitions, and pumpkin-carving, accompanied by Halloween-themed food and candy.

 Since Halloween has come to play a huge part in modern culture, with movies and music inspired by the holiday, cinemas often show re-runs of classic movies in honor of the holiday.
 The most notable movie franchise is arguably the aptly named Halloween series featuring Michael Myers, originating in 1978.
 If you're wondering how many Halloween movies there are, you might be surprised to know there are 11 films in total - and that’s just the Halloween movie franchise!

-In music, Michael Jackson’s Thriller and the Monster Mash by Bobby Pickett are among popular songs associated with Halloween.
+In music, Michael Jackson’s Thriller and the Monster Mash by Bobby Pickett are among the popular songs associated with Halloween.

 Many US States host a variety of different events around Halloween, so why not look up what’s happening in an area near you.
 For example, Hudson Valley hosts The Great Jack O’lantern Blaze each year.